-Throughout Part A sections 1 to 14 Notes and Observations are included.
-These Notes and Observations are not considered part of the proposed policy itself, however, provide context to the recommendations and may assist in future interpretation of the policy as well as an understanding of the considerations of the Working Group.
-To avoid confusion the Notes and Observations are presented in a different format.
+Part A sections 1 to 14 also includes Notes and Observations.
+These Notes and Observations should not be considered to be part of the proposed policy recommendations.
+They are included to provide context to the recommendations and to assist in future interpretation of the policy as well as an understanding of the considerations of the Working Group if needed..

+To avoid confusion the Notes and Observations are presented in this format.